 Parameter Description MAC Address Synopsis: ##-##-##-##-## where ## ranges 0 to FF A MAC address learned by the switch.
 Maximum of 6 wildcard characters may be used to specify a range of MAC addresses allowed to be learned by the Port Security module (when Port Security is set to 'Static MAC' mode).
 Wildcard must start from the right hand end and continuous.
-Examples: 00-0A-DC- means the entire MAC address space of RuggedCom. • 00-0A-DC-12-3- means the range 00-0A-DC-12-30-00 to 00-0A-DC-12-3F-FF.
-VID Synopsis: 1 to 1000 Default: 1 VLAN Identifier of the VLAN upon which the MAC address operates.
+Examples: • 00-0A-DC-- means the entire MAC address space of RuggedCom. • 00-0A-DC-12-3- means the range 00-0A-DC-12-30-00 to 00-0A-DC-12-3F-FF.
+VID Synopsis: 1 to 4094 or { ANY } Default: 1

-Parameter Description Port Synopsis: 1 to maximum port number or { Learn } Default: Learn Enter the port number upon which the device with this address is located.
+Parameter Description VLAN Identifier of the VLAN upon which the MAC address operates.
+Option ANY allows learning a MAC address through the Port Security module on any VLAN's that are configured on the switch.
+Port Synopsis: 1 to maximum port number or { Learn } Default: Learn Enter the port number upon which the device with this address is located.
 The security mode of the port being selected should not be '802.1X'.
 If the port should be auto-learned, set this parameter to 'Learn'.
 The option 'Learn' is applicable for Port Security in 'Static MAC' mode.
-CoS Synopsis: { Normal, Crit } Default: Normal Prioritizes traffic for the specified MAC address.
+CoS Synopsis: { N/A, Normal, Medium, High, Crit } Default: N/A Prioritizes traffic for the specified MAC address.
+To not prioritize traffic based on the address, select N/A.